IMPROVE YOUR SEARCH ENGINE RANKING

 Description metadata is the textual description that a browser will use in your page search return.
 Think of it as your site’s window display—a concise and appealing description of what is contained within, with the goal of encouraging people to enter.

 Keyword metadata are the search phrases that people type when they want to find your page.
 You’ll want to include a variety of phrases.
-However, don’t get greedy: if your list becomes excessive, the browser may completely ignore the data.
+However, don’t get greedy!
+If your list becomes excessive, the browser may completely ignore the data.
 As a general rule, try to keep it to about 6-8 phrases with each phrase consisting of 1-4 words.
-A great example would be “computer science degree.”
+A great example would be a “computer science degree.”

 Have a link-worthy site

 Focus on creating relevant links within the text.
 Instead of having “click here” links, try writing out the name of the destination.
 “Click here” has no search engine value beyond the attached URL, whereas “Michigan Tech Enterprise Program” is rich with keywords and will improve your search engine rankings as well as the ranking of the page you are linking to.